nguyenvinh2/Hangman-for-C-Sharp/README.md

 Thus the path is specified as ../../../../words.txt, which is in the same location as the Lab03WordGuessGAme.sln.

-If the user's settings is completely different (i.e. not using Visual Studios 2017), the path variable can be adjusted in the TitleScreen() method in Program.cs.
+If the user's settings is completely different (i.e. not using Visual Studios 2017) and the program cannot find the path of the words.txt file, the path variable can be adjusted in the TitleScreen() method in Program.cs.
 Change ../../../../words.txt to just word.txt to relocate the path back to the location of program execution.

 If the words.txt does not exist, it can be initiated by Adding a Word!